wds4/tribal-tapestry/experiment/hypothesis.md

 ### When
 - The standard cognitive mode is ALWAYS in control, in EVERY context, by default, UNLESS it is overridden by the social cognitive mode.
 - The social cognitive mode overrides the standard cognitive mode ONLY when required to do so by the tribal narrative fiction.
-Since every tribe has its own unique and distinctive narrative fiction, when this mode kicks in is only in very particular, highly specific contexts, SPECIFIC TO THE TRIBE.
+Since every tribe has its own unique and distinctive narrative fiction, when this mode kicks in is only in very particular, highly specific *contexts*, SPECIFIC TO THE TRIBE.

 ### What / How
-- standard cognitive mode: observation and logic
+- standard cognitive mode: data is acquired by the senses and processed using algorithms shaped (presumably) by evolution, and which we refer to as *logic*
 - social cognitive mode: demonstrations of loyalty to the tribe by the performance of virtue signals

 ## Virtue signals